HSF/phoenix/guides/users.md

 * Tracks - the trajectory of a charged particle (usually in a magnetic field)
 * Calorimeter clusters - deposits of energy in a calorimeter
 * Jets - cones of activity within the detector
-* Hits - individual measurements
+* Hits - individual measurements, which can either be points or lines
+* Vertices

 And coming soon: